notaz/picodrive/platform/base_readme.txt

 (i.e. to generate YM2612 samples) to improve performance noticeably.
 #endif

 @@0.
-"6 button pad"
-If you enable this, games will think that 6 button gamepad is connected.
-If you go and reconfigure your keys, you will be able to bind X,Y,Z and mode actions.

-@@0.
 "Region"
 This option lets you force the game to think it is running on machine from the specified region, or just to set autodetection order.
 Also affects Sega/Mega CD.